JPadley18/pydrake/README.md

-#PyDrake
+# PyDrake
-Experimental Python wrapper for the Riot Games LoL API.
+Experimental Python wrapper for the Riot Games API.